Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 **Responsive design**

-This site was created to be viewed on a larger screen such as laptop or desktop as this is when the charts work best.
+This site was created to be viewed on a larger screen such as laptop or desktop as this is the size the charts work best.
 The page will be responsive right down to mobile size and the general layout and text will look good but the charts will look too small or may display oddly.

 ## Features